HyberHost/sandbox-fake-wings-agent/README.md

 **Agent scripts**
 - `Agent/create_server.ps1` — create server directories and metadata.
 - `Agent/install_server.ps1` — run SteamCMD to install/update the server files.
-- `Agent/start_server.ps1` — installs/updates via SteamCMD and persists metadata; can be extended to launch the server binary.
+- `Agent/start_server.ps1` — installs/updates via SteamCMD, launches the server binary, and persists runtime metadata to `server.json`.
-- `Agent/stop_server.ps1` — stops the server by reading `server.pid`.
+- `Agent/stop_server.ps1` — stops the server by reading `server.json` (preferred) or falling back to `server.pid`.

 Paths in this repo are relative to the repository root.
 See the script files in the `Agent` folder for implementation details.